TigerAppsOrg/TigerPath/README.md

 # TigerPath

-TigerPath is a COS 333 project that helps Princeton University students plan out their four-year course schedules.
-It is currently in development by Richard Chu, Barak Nehoran, Adeniji Ogunlana, and Daniel Leung.
+TigerPath is a web app that helps Princeton University students plan out their four-year course schedules.
+It began as a COS 333 project by Richard Chu, Barak Nehoran, Adeniji Ogunlana, and Daniel Leung.

-You can visit TigerPath at [http://tigerpath.io](http://tigerpath.io).
+You can visit TigerPath at [https://www.tigerpath.io](https://www.tigerpath.io).

-## Setup (with Docker)
+## Setup

+### Pipenv

 1. `git clone` this repository.
+Install [Python 3.6](https://www.python.org) and [pipenv](https://docs.pipenv.org) (which helps you manage your dependencies).

+2. `cd` into the directory you just cloned.
+Run `pipenv install` to install all of the current dependencies from Pipfile.lock.

+3. Run `cd frontend` and `npm install` to install the necessary node modules for React to work.

+4. Run `cd ..` and `cp .env-example .env`.
+Then, set the environment variables in your `.env` file; specifically, you should replace the value of `DATABASE_URL` with the proper database URL for your Postgres server.
+You should also fill in the `TIGERBOOK_USERNAME` and `TIGERBOOK_API_KEY` fields if you want the prepopulation of the user's year and major in the onboarding flow to work (you can get a TigerBook API key by following the instructions [here](https://github.com/alibresco/tigerbook-api)).

+5. If you are making changes and testing locally, you should use development settings.
+If you haven't changed the default value for `DJANGO_SETTINGS_MODULE` in your `.env` file, then development settings are used by default.
+You can start a server with the environment variables in the file `.env` by running `pipenv run python manage.py runserver`.
+For development, run the webpack server (React) along with the Django server by calling `npm start` in the folder "frontend".

+6. If running with production settings, navigate to the folder "frontend" and run `npm run build` to create bundles of your React files.
+This means that running the webpack server will no longer be necessary.
+Then run `pipenv run python manage.py runserver --settings=config.settings.production`.

+### Docker Community Edition
+*Note: this installation method is not recommended because you have to re-build and re-run for every change you make.*

+1. `git clone` this repository. `cd` into the directory you just cloned.

 2. Install the [Docker Community Edition](https://www.docker.com/community-edition).
 Make sure you also have [Docker Compose](https://docs.docker.com/compose/install) installed (should be automatically installed on Windows and Mac).

-3. Rename the `.env-example` file to `.env` and set your environment variables.
-Specifically, you should replace `DATABASE_URL=postgres://username:password@localhost:port/name` with the proper database url for your Postgres server.
-You should also fill in the `TIGERBOOK_USERNAME` and `TIGERBOOK_API_KEY` fields (you can get an API key by following the instructions [here](https://github.com/alibresco/tigerbook-api)).
+3. Run `cp .env-example .env`.
+Then, set the environment variables in your `.env` file; specifically, you should replace the value of `DATABASE_URL` with the proper database URL for your Postgres server.
+You should also fill in the `TIGERBOOK_USERNAME` and `TIGERBOOK_API_KEY` fields if you want the prepopulation of the user's year and major in the onboarding flow to work (you can get a TigerBook API key by following the instructions [here](https://github.com/alibresco/tigerbook-api)).

-3. Use the following commands to build your project and run it on a local server:
+4. Use the following commands to build your project and run it on a local server:
     ```
     docker-compose build                                        # Build code changes
     docker-compose up                                           # Run a local server at http://localhost:8000
     docker-compose down                                         # Stop the server
     ```

-## Setup (with pipenv)

-1. `git clone` this repository.
-Install [Python 3.6](https://www.python.org) and [pipenv](https://docs.pipenv.org) (which helps you manage your dependencies).

-2. Use `pipenv install` to install all of the current dependencies from Pipfile.lock.

-3. Navigate to the folder "frontend" and run `npm install` to install the necessary node modules for React to work.

-4. Rename the `.env-example` file to `.env` and set your environment variables.
-Specifically, you should replace `DATABASE_URL=postgres://username:password@localhost:port/name` with the proper database url for your Postgres server.
-You should also fill in the `TIGERBOOK_USERNAME` and `TIGERBOOK_API_KEY` fields (you can get an API key by following the instructions [here](https://github.com/alibresco/tigerbook-api)).

-5. The settings for production are used by default.
-If you are making changes and testing locally, you should use development settings.
-You can start a server with development settings and with the environment variables in the file `.env` by running `pipenv run python manage.py runserver --settings=config.settings.development`.
-For development, run the webpack server (React) along with the Django server by calling `npm start` in the folder "frontend".

-6. If running with production settings, navigate to the folder "frontend" and run `npm run build` to create bundles of the webpack (React) server.
-This means that running the webpack (React) server will no longer be necessary.
-Then run `pipenv run python manage.py runserver --settings=config.settings.production`

 ## Development

-To run a command in a Docker container, do `docker exec -it [CONTAINER_NAME_OR_ID] [YOUR_COMMAND]`
+If you're using `pipenv` and you want to run one of the following commands, you should prefix it with `pipenv run` to make sure you're using the settings in your `.env` file.
+If you're using Docker, then you can run any of the following commands by using `docker exec -it [CONTAINER_NAME_OR_ID] [YOUR_COMMAND]`.

 #### Make migrations and update database